 If a Driver Injured You in a Pedestrian Accident, You Need an Experienced Austin Pedestrian Accident Attorney

 As a pedestrian, you are especially vulnerable to traffic accidents.
-If a negligent motorist has left you injured, the experienced legal team at The Law Offices of George Salinas in Austin is here to help.
+If a negligent motorist has left you injured, the experienced legal team at George Salinas Injury Lawyers in Austin is here to help.
 Our skilled pedestrian accident attorneys have the experience, knowledge, and dedication to aggressively guide your claim toward its most positive outcome.
-We care about you and your claim, so please contact or call us at (512) 851-1004 to schedule an appointment today.
+We care about you and your claim, so please contact or call us at (210) 225-0909 to schedule an appointment today.